The Gamlingay Photos website has now been in existence since 2011 and since then the number of photo contributions has increased substantially.

-I would especially like to thank James Brown (author of ‘Villagers: 750 Years Of Life In An English Village‘) for his enormous contribution of photos, background material, the design of the logo for this site & his endless encouragement.
+I would especially like to thank James Brown (author of ‘Villagers: 750 Years Of Life In An English Village‘) for his enormous contribution of photos, background material & his endless encouragement.

-While other notable contributions of photos have come from Jim Empson, the Worboys family, Jackie Brend, Maureen Arrowsmith and of course the History Society’s own photo archives, there are dozens of individuals, some still living in or around the village and others from various parts of the world, who have kindly contributed many other photos.
-I have attempted to list all of the contributors but if I have missed any I apologize and I thank you all here.
+While other notable contributions of photos have come from Jim Empson, the Worboys family, Jackie Brend, Doug Titmus, Maureen Arrowsmith and of course the History Society’s own photo archives, there are dozens of individuals, some still living in or around the village and others from various parts of the world, who have kindly contributed many others.
+I have attempted to list all of the contributors below but if I have missed any I apologize and I thank you all here.